Underdetermination in Classic and Modern Tests of General Relativity: Classic Tests and the Geometrical Trinity

 \subsection{General Relativity}

-Since a Lorentzian metric field $g$ is fixed uniquely (up to a constant factor) by its associated projective and conformal structure, one can (completely uncontroversially) rewrite the kinematical possibilities of GR as tuples $\langle M, \mathcal{P}_{GR}, \mathcal{C}_{GR}, \Phi \rangle$.
-Here, the projective structure $\mathcal{P}_{GR}$ is associated with the equivalence class of affine connections defined by the Levi-Civita connection $\Gamma$ and the conformal structure $\mathcal{C}_{GR}$ is associated with the equivalence class of metric tensors $g$ differing by (spacetime-dependent) scale transformations. $\Phi$ is a placeholder for material fields.
+Since a Lorentzian metric field is fixed uniquely (up to a constant factor) by its associated projective and conformal structure, one can rewrite the kinematical possibilities of GR as tuples $\langle M, \mathcal{P}_{\text{GR}}, \mathcal{C}_{\text{GR}}, \Phi \rangle$.\footnote{Now noting but setting aside the concerns raised in footnote \ref{fn-causal-inertial}.} Here, the projective structure $\mathcal{P}_{\text{GR}}$ is associated with the equivalence class of affine connections defined by the Levi-Civita connection $\Gamma$ and the conformal structure $\mathcal{C}_{\text{GR}}$ is associated with the equivalence class of metric tensors $g$ differing by (spacetime-dependent) scale transformations. $\Phi$ is a placeholder for material fields.

-The Levi-Civita connection, whose components in a coordinate basis are
+The Levi-Civita connection, whose components in a coordinate basis are,

 is crucial to the conceptualization of GR as a theory because it is the only affine connection that realizes the unification of gravity and inertia.
 That is, it is this choice that leads to the conclusion that gravity is \textit{not} a force, but rather is a manifestation of spacetime curvature.
 To see this, let us briefly consider how this principle manifests itself in the mathematical formalism of GR and its description of gravity.
 Our first point of contact---and indeed the starting point for conducting many of the actual tests of GR---is the geodesic equation,